wilsonmar/wilsonmar.github.io/_posts/2022-01-30-aws-auto-remediations.md

 Several mechanisms automatically assess, audit, evaluate, and even remediate the configuration of AWS resource configurations (manually in GUI or by Terraform/CloudFormation Infrastructure as Code):

+Can be performed on a Mac/Windows laptop:

    * <a href="#TFSec">TFSec.dev (by Aqua Security)</a> for shifting security left onto  developer laptops.

    * <a target="_blank" href="https://wilsonmar.github.io/terraform/">Terraform open source (with Atlantis Policy-as-Code)</a> on laptop/server

+As a service:

    * <a target="_blank" href="https://wilsonmar.github.io/tfe">Terraform Enterprise Cloud SaaS</a> with Sentinel Policy-as-code (from Hashicorp)